Avee217/SuperSpartyBros/README.md

 # SuperSpartyBros
 Collect coins, avoid enemies, and go for the Sword!

 The objective of the game is to progress through levels by defeating enemies, collecting items and solving puzzles without dying.
-It involved using the college mascot as the main character.
+It involvesusing the college mascot as the main character.
 The game was created as a project under the  “Game Development For Modern Platforms “  in the Game Design and Development specialization course in coursera.

 ### Link ( playable in Browser)
 https://av217.itch.io/superspartybros